anjos/site/README.rst

 you to install a Conda_-based environment for deployment with this command line::

-  $ conda env create -f env.yml
+  $ conda env create -f env.yml -n site
   $ source activate site